5 Tips on How to Manage a Remote Team

 3. Communication Is Key

-The key to successfully managing a remote team is setting up clear communication channels between all members.
+Offer multiple communication channels (e.g., Slack, email, video conferencing) to cater to different preferences and needs.
 Make sure your team members are connected to each other, as well as yourself.
-A good manager will be available through a few different mediums, like slack, email, and phone, so that people can contact them the way they’re most comfortable.
+A good manager will be available through a few different mediums, like Slack, email, and phone, so that people can contact them the way they’re most comfortable.

 4. Manage Expectations

 Part of communication is managing expectations.
-If you want your remote team to thrive, you need to set clear (and realistic!) expectations for their work.
+If you want your remote team to thrive, you need to set clear (and realistic!) expectations for their work:

 5. Support Your Team

 Let’s face it, remote work can be difficult on many levels.
 That’s why it’s crucial to make sure your team knows that you’re there to support them.
-According to the Harvard Business Review, managers should make a point to check-in with employees, acknowledge their stress, and empathize with their struggles.
+According to the Harvard Business Review, managers should make a point to check in with employees, acknowledge their stress, and empathize with their struggles.

 Not sure how to approach the situation?
 A quick message asking about how they’re adjusting to remote work can start the conversation.